 Unless screened and buffered at all times by natural forest vegetation meeting the minimum spacing and height requirements, and having a substantially similar obscuring effect of an evergreen vegetative buffer installed pursuant to this Section, a continuous evergreen vegetative buffer shall be installed and maintained at all times at the perimeter of the all Large Solar Energy Systems, including without limitation between such Large Solar Energy Systems and adjacent residential or commercial/industrial areas and/or public highways or streets.
 Nothing contained herein shall be construed to prevent reasonable access to any Large Solar Energy System as approved by the Special Land Use Permit.

 The evergreen or native vegetative buffer shall be composed of native or evergreen trees that at planting shall be a minimum of four (4) feet in height and shrubs two (2) feet in height.
 The evergreen trees shall be spaced no more than fifteen (15) feet apart on center (from the central trunk of one plant to the central trunk of the next plant), native trees shall be placed no more than thirty (30) feet apart on center and shrubs shall be spaced no more than seven (7) feet apart on center.
-All unhealthy (sixty (60) percent dead or greater) and dead material shall be replaced by the applicant within one (1) year, or the next appropriate planting period, whichever occurs first.
+All unhealthy (sixty (60) percent dead or greater) and dead material shall be replaced by the applicant within six (6) months, or the next appropriate planting period, whichever occurs first, but under no circumstances should the applicant allow unhealthy or dead material to remain in place for more than six (6) consecutive months.
+Failure to maintain the required evergreen vegetative buffer as required by this section shall constitute a violation of this Ordinance and sufficient grounds for revocation of any Special Land Use Permit previously granted

 All plant materials shall be installed between March 15 and November 15.
 If the applicant requests a Final Certificate of Occupancy from the Township and the applicant is unable to plant during the installation period, the applicant will provide the Township with a letter of credit, surety or corporate guarantee for an amount equal to one and one-half (1.5) times the cost of any planting deficiencies that the Township shall hold until the next planting season.
 After all plantings have occurred, the Township shall return the financial guarantee.

-Failure to continuously maintain the required evergreen vegetative buffer shall constitute a violation of this Ordinance and sufficient grounds for revocation of any Special Land Use Permit previously granted.

-Signage: No lettering, company insignia, advertising or graphics shall be on any part of the Solar Arrays or other components of the Large Solar Energy System.
+Signage: No lettering, company insignia, advertising, graphics or other commercially-oriented inscriptions or designs shall be on any part of the Solar Arrays or other components of the Large Solar Energy System.
+This section does not prohibit signs reasonably necessary to inform the public of potential safety hazards associated with the Large Solar Energy System, nor does it prohibit any other signs that may be required by this Ordinance, the Special Land Use Permit or other applicable law.

 Noise: No component of any Large Solar Energy System shall emit noise exceeding forty-five (45) dBA as measured at the outside perimeter of the project.